Marty Klyne: RCMP Heritage Centre

 Klyne served as the chief executive officer for the centre from March 2017-August 2018.
 Klyne focused on the further development of the centre to continue the legacy of the Royal Canadian Mounted Police.

 Queen City Sports and Entertainment Group

 From May 2015-January 2017, Klyne was the chief operating officer for the Regina Pats Hockey Club, where he focused on the operations of the organization with the president of the hockey club, while working with John Paddock, the general manager of hockey operations.

 First Nations University of Canada

 Klyne was an instructor and sessional lecturer for the university from January 2013-May 2015.
 He taught many courses, ADMN 406 and ADMN 100.

 Regina Leader-Post and The StarPhoenix

 During his term, Klyne managed the operations of two major newspapers in Saskatchewan.
-He also built one of the best operating performances for Canadian newspaper markets when compared to larger newspaper market across Canada.
+He also built one of the best operating performances for Canadian newspaper markets when compared to larger newspaper markets across Canada.